jamesmcging/fruitbox/README.md

 ## Overview

-A simple non-framework PHP app that is charged with entering two files into a DB then presenting the data within this files using a JS driven front end.
+A simple non-framework PHP app that is charged with entering two files into a DB then presenting the data within these files using a JS driven front end.

 The PHP app is set up using a front controller pattern, leveraging Apache to drive all requests through a single script which calls the relevant controller.